karan236/Calculator-iOS/README.md

 # Calculator-iOS
-This is a calculator app with few features and validations included.
+This is a calculator app with additional features and validations included.
 Details of all the features and validations are mentioned below :-

 Features:-
 1) Feature of history has been provided to store the previous calculations.